How Do Influencers and Bloggers Make Their Money?

 Here is list of few ad networks you can explore:

 Please note that there are lot of ad networks out there.
 The ad network you choose should resonate with your content.
 Top bloggers make sure that ads don't violate or degrade the value of their blog and they cherry pick accordingly.

 As you can see, there is a multitude of ways in which bloggers can make money.
 Most of these means require you to have good web traffic or a heavy Instagram following, but few can be utilized even when you are new to blogosphere.

 If you are shy in contacting different brands and pitching to do posts for them, there are influencer networks that will do all that work for you.
 They charge a small percentage (usually to the brand), but it's a great place to start as you build your own brand connections.

-Few examples of influencer networks are:
+A few examples of influencer networks are:

 If you want to build your own profitable blog, just make sure you're in it for the long run.
 Blogging is not something that comes as a success overnight.
-It takes awhile to build steady and consistent traffic, as well as generating a sustainable (and liveable) revenue, but it's all worth it in the long run!
+It takes awhile to build steady and consistent traffic, as well as generate a sustainable (and liveable) revenue, but it's all worth it in the long run!

 Still wondering how do influencers and bloggers make their money?
 If you're a blogger or influencer and feel like sharing your tips on how you earn your keep, let us know in the comments below!

 Editor's Note: This post was originally published on June 14th, 2017 by Vishal Kalia.
 It was updated on May 23, 2023 by the editorial stuff.